 What are the guidelines for film submissions?

-We screen independent American and foreign films that capture the Jewish experience.
-We accept films of all lengths and genres: narrative, documentary, animated, experimental, etc. We ask that films have not been previously screened in Boston.
+We screen American and foreign films that capture the Jewish experience.
+We accept films of all lengths and genres: narrative, documentary, animation, experimental, etc. We ask that films be a Massachusetts premiere, and are not available on television or VOD.

 Is the Festival a competitive event?

 The annual Festival is a non-competitive event.
-Audience members are asked to vote on their favorite Documentary and Feature films and to vote for their favorite short film in the FreshFlix Short Film Competition.
+After each screening, audience members are asked to vote on their favorite Documentary, Feature, or favorite short film in the FreshFlix Short Film Competition for our Audience Award.
+The winning films are announced on our website and on social media after Thanksgiving.